gnegovetic/hello_halide/README.md

 # hello_halide

 ## Objectives
-The objective of the project to demonstrate a realistic production-ready implementation of an image processing algorithm using Halide.
-These include:
+The objective of this project is to demonstrate a realistic production-ready implementation of an image processing algorithm using Halide.
+This includes:
 - Use state-of-the-art auto-scheduler for optimal performance
 - Create fully compiled code with no runtime dependencies
 - Check Halide implementation correctness against baseline C++ implementation